ll4strw/pam_deviceauthgrant/README.md

    account sufficient      /lib64/security/pam_deviceauthgrant.so
    ```
 3. Modify the GDM shell theme as described for instance here https://wiki.archlinux.org/title/GDM
-   Most importantly, make sure that ypu modify  `gnome-shell.css` to include something like
+   Most importantly, make sure that you modify  `gnome-shell.css` to include something like

    ```
    .login-dialog-prompt-layout {
    /* .. all other things here .. */